Manideepreddymiriyala/Terrorist_gname/README.md

 In the dataset, there are many features with missing values greater than 70%.
 Such Columns are dropped.

-Also, there is only 1 row for some Target variable.
-In such cases,it might only be in test set and gets classified as another class which  brings down the evaluation metric.So, to avoid that those cases are oversampled by cloning the records.
+Also, there is only 1 row for some classes in Target variable.
+In such cases,it might only be in one set and gets classified as another class which brings down the evaluation metric.So, to avoid that those cases were oversampled by cloning the records.

 To label the categorical variables, factorize the class labels.